pierre-fromager/nymfonya/README.md

 ## ʕʘ̅͜ʘ̅ʔ Why

-I want a zero conf consolable lightweight fast rest backend & I :blue_heart: Php.
+I want a zero conf consolable lightweight fast Rest backend & I :blue_heart: Php...OMG !!!

 ## Introduction

-Involved into back projects based on Symfony or Laravel with Angular as front, I was frustrated about performances.
+Involved into backend projects based on Symfony or Laravel with Angular as front, I was frustrated about performances.
 I turned to micro frameworks like Silex, Slim...to improve more.
 A lot of them have been abandonned in favor of majors actors.
 I can't figure why, maybe a lake of maintainers or people prefered something more generalistic and large feature oriented.